thesadru/animethemes-dl/README.md

 You must set a username and a save folder.

 ### animelist
 You must set a username.
-By default usernames are assumed to be a MAL user, you can use anilist instead with `--anilist`.
+By default usernames are assumed to be a MAL user, you can use a different site with `--site`.

 `--animelist-args` can be:
 - url args for MAL ``